Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/binary/index.md

 	print("The equivalent in decimal is: " + str(number))

 Notice that I called our regular counting system "decimal."
 This is not to be confused with the decimal point.
 In the same way that **bi**-nary is about digits with only *two* states, 1 or 0, **deci**-mal is about digits with *ten* states, going from 0 to 9.
 Similarily, **hexa**-decimal is about digits with *sixteen* different states, from 0 to F. There are an infinite number of counting systems, since you could represent numbers using any number of states greater than 1.

+## Exercise

+I've demonstrated how to go from binary to decimal, but what about the other way?
+I'll explain the technique, and then for the exercise, you can implement the program to convert from decimal to binary.

+Given a decimal number, you must divide by 2, and the remainder of the division will become a binary digit.
+Keep dividing the number by 2 until you're left with 0.
+Here's how we would convert the number 18:

+	18 / 2 = 9 R: 0
+	9  / 2 = 4 R: 1
+	4  / 2 = 2 R: 0
+	2  / 2 = 1 R: 0
+	1  / 2 = 0 R: 1

+10010<sub>2</sub> = 18

+Good luck on writing your program!
+And as always, hope you learned something new.

 As always, hope you learned something new today!